Path-Check/healthpassport-provider-portal-api/README.md

 - [x] Home Page
 - [x] New Vaccination Programs
 - [x] Listing Vaccination Programs on Home Page
+- [x] Generate and Sign Vaccination Program QR Code to Print
+- [x] Accept patient access to ask for their Name and sign the QR Code with Provider's Primary Key
+- [x] Generate and Download Patient's signed Certificate.
 - [ ] Health Provider's Password recovery (Forgot My Password logic)
 - [ ] Edit Vaccination Program
-- [ ] Generate and Sign Vaccination Program QR Code to Print
-- [ ] Accept patient access to ask for their Name and sign the QR Code with Provider's Primary Key
-- [ ] Generate and Download Patient's signed Certificate.
 - [ ] Rails error messages on the browser are exposing routes and potentially confidential information.
 Have to remove this somehow.
+- [ ] Sign the Vaccination Program QR Code on the server
+- [ ] Sign the Certificate of Vaccination QR Code on the server

 ## Running